 Brunet Island State ParkCornell

-Brunet Island State Park, on the Chippewa and Fisher rivers, contains more than 1,200 acres of scenic beauty, wildlife, and recreational opportunities.
-Each summer, thousands of visitors come to camp, fish, boat, canoe, hike, swim, and picnic.
-During the winter they can ski, snowshoe, and ice fish.
+Brunet Island State Park, on the Chippewa and Fisher rivers, offers more than 1,300 acres of scenic beauty and recreational opportunities.
 Quiet lagoons and channels are excellent for canoeing and wildlife watching.
-The landscape here in Chippewa County is a product of the most recent Ice Age (the Pliestocene Epoch).
-The rolling terrain carries a wide variety of forest types and is home to a multitude of wildlife.
+The rolling landscape in Chippewa County is a product of the most recent Ice Age.
+The park links to the Old Abe State Trail which runs from Cornell to Chippewa Falls.

 Governor Thompson State ParkCrivitz